 English Placement Test for Non-Native Speakers of English

-The English Placement Test for Non-Native Speakers of English (EPT) is required of all incoming students whose first language is not English if they are (a) graduates from non-U.S. high schools or (b) graduates from U.S. high schools with an ACT-E below 16 or SAT-V below 410.
+The English Placement Test for Non-Native Speakers of English (EPT) is required for all incoming students whose first language is not English, and if they are (a) graduates from non-U.S. high schools or (b) graduates from U.S. high schools with an ACT-E below 16 or SAT-V below 410.

 The placement test takes approximately 3-3.5 hours and consists of three parts: writing, reading comprehension, and listening comprehension.
 Students who do not pass the test will be placed in ESL courses based on their results.
 Registration is required (click here or see below for more details).

 Parking permits are NOT available for test-taking students.
 Those who drive to campus to take the test are advised to find a proper parking lot in advance in which they can park for about 4 hours.
 Some coin-parking lots near Kildee Hall are only available for 2-hour parking.

 The English Placement Test for non-native speakers of English is administered at the times listed below.
 Students need to take one test only.

 English Placement Test 1 (for early check-in students)

 Date: Friday, August 14, 2015

 NEW international students who want to take the English Placement Test should check in with the International Students and Scholars Office (ISSO) first and then complete online registration for EPT before coming to the test place.
 Non-native English speaking students who hold a U.S. citizenship do not need to check in with the ISSO.
 ISU ID number (the middle nine digits on the ISU card) is required for the registration.
 NetID should be entered if students want to check their results online.

 Go to the signup page.
 (Note: Online test registration will be available a week before each test date.)